About

 Benefits of Tree Canopy

-Trees improve water quality by reducing stormwater runoff, intercepting and storing rain water, increasing infiltration through root systems, reducing soil erosion and filtering pollutants.
-Trees help us by absorbing chemical pollutants, intercepting particulate matter, creating oxygen and cooling air temperature by turning water in vapor.
-Trees reduce atmospheric carbon by sequestering CO2 in their roots, trunks, stems and leaves.
-Trees raise property values by increasing curb appeal, creating privacy, reducing noise pollution and reducing heating and cooling costs by shading buildings and blocking winds.
+Trees improve water quality by reducing stormwater runoff, intercepting and storing rainwater, increasing infiltration through root systems, reducing soil erosion and filtering pollutants.
+Trees help us by absorbing chemical pollutants, intercepting particulate matter, creating oxygen, and cooling air temperature by turning water into vapor.
+Trees reduce atmospheric carbon by sequestering carbon dioxide in their roots, trunks, stems, and leaves.
+Trees raise property values by increasing curb appeal, creating privacy, reducing noise pollution, and reducing heating and cooling costs by shading buildings and blocking winds.

 • Red Maple, Acer rubrum